Toyota Vios: First generation (XP40; 2002)

 In September 2005, the Vios received minor cosmetic changes to its exterior and interior for the 2006 model year.
 Updates included the front bumper, headlights and tail lights, redesigned alloy rims, speedometer dial design, and added a console box in the interior.

 The Vios was campaigned in the Touring Car Championships in Indonesia and One Make Races in Thailand.

 Taxicab versions marketed in Indonesia have less equipment and is rebadged as the Limo.
 This is not to be confused with certain taxis with the same name in Thailand, which use Corollas.

 Markets

 China

 In China, the Vios was produced from 2004 to 2008 equipped with the 1.3 L 8A-FE and 1.5 L 5A-FE engines paired with a 5-speed manual or 4-speed automatic transmission.
 The 5A-FE engine was replaced by the 2SZ-FE engine and 3SZ-VE engine in 2006.
 Trim levels consist of the DLX, GL, GLX and GLXi trims.

+Indonesia

+The Vios for Indonesia was imported from Thailand, and offered in E and G model grades.
+The E was only available with 5-speed manual transmission and 14-inch alloy wheels.
+The G could be purchased either with manual or automatic.
+ABS, 15-inch alloys, and digital speedometer are only for the G.